SymfonyCasts/symfony7/sfcasts/many-to-many-foundry.md

 symfony console doctrine:fixtures:load
 ```

 No errors?
-I'm a bit surprised too.
+I'm a bit surprised, ahem, delighted too.
 Take a peek at the `droids` with:

 ```terminal
 symfony console doctrine:query:sql 'SELECT * FROM droid'
 ```

-100 wonderful droids.
+100 zany, adorable droids.
 Also check out the `starship_droid` table:

 ```terminal-silent
 symfony console doctrine:query:sql 'SELECT * FROM starship_droid'